ektrah/nsec/docs/install.md

 |               | 16.04    | x64           | 2.1.0 / 2.0.6 / 1.1.7 |
 |               | 17.10    | x64           | 2.1.0 / 2.0.6         |

-Additional operating systems and versions should work as well but are untested.
+Additional operating systems and versions supported by .NET Core should work as well but are untested.

 Using NSec on Windows requires the [Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=53587).
-This dependency is automatically installed by the .NET Core installer but might not be present, for example, when deploying a self-contained application.
+This dependency is automatically installed by the .NET Core installer but may not be present, for example, when deploying a self-contained application.

 The implementation of AES-GCM in NSec is hardware-accelerated and requires a